 Certain families claim forest areas as their private properties, while in some areas ownership rights are debated between communities of different villages.
-So, people spend time and money in different courts to prove their ownership rights to
+So, people spend time and money in different courts to prove their ownership rights to forest lands.

 Upon court decisions, people take up guns to protect the disputed forests.
 Before forest royalties, there were no disputes for forest lands.
 Therefore, forest royalties are the main source of disharmony among local communities in Lower Chitral.

 In brief, forest royalties have created more disturbances in the form of environmental, economical and social issues.